glitchgod0/milo-commented-scripts/README.md

 # milo-commented-scripts
- Commented and properly indented version of the milo-script-library
+ Commented and properly indented version of the milo-script-library, scripts will be added once complete.